bambamayo/reviewme-backend/README.md

 ## Reviewme backend

-Built with express and mongodb
+Backend for a reviews application build with nodejs(express js) and mongodb(mongoose)